DFE-Digital/get-into-teaching-design-history/app/posts/2020-12-08-call-to-actions-and-highlight-page.md

 ## Calls to action

-We added a flexible call to action component that can have arious states:
+We added a flexible call to action component that can have various states:

-- **Generic** - Has title, snippit and link
+- **Generic** - Has title, snippet and link
 - **icon** - As generic, but can select from list of icons, including arrow, person and calendar
 - **image** - As generic but has an image.

 ## Highlight current page

-Added indecator on what the current page is in top nav.
+Added indicator on what the current page is in top nav.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({